halmekhlafi/Bank-Churn-Dashboard/README.md

+## Problem statement
+The bank is experiencing customer attrition and seeks to understand the underlying behaviors and patterns driving churn.
+By analyzing customer subscriptions, service usage, and demographic details, the goal is to gain insights into how customers experience the bank's services and what factors contribute to their decision to leave

 ## Data Preparation & Business Dashboard Insights
 🧼 Data Cleaning & Transformation
 After importing and merging raw Excel data, the following preprocessing steps were applied to ensure consistency and readiness for visualization: